 The Company's Higher Yield Portfolio is comprised of a broadly diversified portfolio of predominantly investment grade corporate bonds.
-The Higher Yield Portfolio returned 3.9 per cent in total return terms over the year to 31 March 2012.
-Against a background of anaemic global growth together with concerns over an escalation of EU debt problems, many of the world's central banks continued to pursue a highly accommodative monetary policy.
-The combination of historically low interest rates together with less conventional initiatives, the most significant being the European Central Bank's one trillion Euro LTRO programme provided a highly supportive environment for both government and corporate bond markets.
-In those markets seen as being relatively less risky, such as the US, UK and Germany, government bond yields fell sharply over the year.
-In the UK, five year government bond yields fell as low as 1 per cent which benefited both investment grade and, to a lesser extent, high yield markets.
+The Higher Yield portfolio returned 10.0 per cent in total return terms over the year to 31 March 2013.
+Against a background of anaemic global growth and ongoing sovereign debt concerns, the actions of policy makers and central banks were the key driver of fixed interest markets during the year.
+The actions of the European Central Bank were particularly beneficial to the bond markets of the European periphery, but the monetary accommodation has benefitted all markets.
+Major government bonds markets, such as the US, UK and Germany, all experienced further falls in sovereign bond yields over the year from already low starting levels.
+This exacerbated the search for yield thereby benefitting both investment grade and high yield credit markets.